kimothorick/Focusly/README.md

 #### *9. Check All Incomplete Tasks Command*

-This removes selected user's tasks.
+This removes the selected user's tasks.

 ```javascript
  // Check incomplete tasks - use commands in this exact format